SciRuby/sciruby.com/source/_posts/2012-04-11-first-nmatrix-alpha-released.markdown

 author: John Woods
 categories: [Algorithms,Matrices,NMatrix]
 ---
+<p class="warning"><strong>Warning:</strong> Code in this blog post is very old and likely will not work with the current version of NMatrix.
+Please check the <a href="https://github.com/SciRuby/nmatrix/wiki/">NMatrix wiki</a> for the most recent information.</p>

 Two months ago, I [mentioned the existence of a prototype Ruby linear algebra library](2012/02/11/numeric-matrix-considerations), written in C.

 I am pleased to announce that yesterday we released our first alpha of said library, [NMatrix](/nmatrix/) v0.0.1.<!--more-->